 The Xbox One challenges our notion of what a video game console can and should be, for better and for worse.

-It’s difficult to gauge just how impactful Kinect voice commands will be in the long run, but cable TV integration could be the clincher to selling it for a mass audience.
+Kinect voice commands didn’t catch on in the long run — you need an adapter to even use it on the Xbox One S — but its usefulness with cable television can’t be denied.
 Being able to say “Xbox, watch ESPN” and be tuned into the sports network just a few seconds later amounts to an ease of use that every user can comprehend, even a non-gamer.

 The Xbox One controller is roughly the same size and shape as its Xbox 360 predecessor, though some new internal mechanisms make it slightly heavier.
 There’s now trigger-specific rumble, which allows developers to code games so that, say, pulling a trigger to fire a gun only shakes the pulled trigger.
 Four individual rumble motors afford developers a much more nuanced level of control over force feedback.